 - Only allowed for certain expenses (Benefits, Deferred Pension, Banked Cap, etc.)

 - Waivers are regulated by State

 - Must receive County approval for them

 - Results in taxes above 2%

+- 3. Tap into Surplus or Reserves

-4. Second questions
+- 4. Second questions

 Second Questions

 - Second questions are additional spending proposals - Are voted on in November in school year they are covering - Need majority to pass and can only support programs taking affect after election - Appears as another line during budget vote - Cannot contain programs needed to run the school, in order to give students a State defined "Thorough and Efficient" Education.
 For example: You could not choose to have/ not have a Principal.